 We aim to support you while you pursue your goals for research, teaching and cultural exchange.
 We are always happy to talk with you about your questions about your visa status, life at UWM, in Milwaukee and the U.S.

 Know Your Rights

 In the United States, laws protect all workers against abuse and discrimination.
-Click here for more information about the rights you have while working in the United States.
+Click here to download a PDF with more information about the rights you have while working in the United States.